FTTC NBN plans: Understanding Fibre to the Curb

 How does FTTC compare to other NBN connection types?

 FTTC is considered to be on the slower end of NBN connection types.
-Performance won't be as poor as FTTN, but also won't be close to FTTP due to the copper involved in the connection type.
+Performance won't be as poor as Fibre to the Node (FTTN), but won't also be close to FTTP due to the copper involved in the connection type.

 Here's how FTTC stacks up against the other types of NBN connections: